 For example, if the pressure is too low, the clogs won’t get dislodged, but if the pressure is too high, it can damage the pipe or cause it to shift.

 A trained professional will know the exact amount of pressure to get the job done.

 Blockages and clogs in your drains are commonly caused by materials that collect in the drain pipe.

 The most common materials include hair, food, skin flakes, oil, grease, and naturally occurring minerals such as calcium and magnesium.
 When these materials combine in the drain, they stick to the side and harden, creating a clog that is sometimes difficult to remove.

 How can I deal with clogs myself?

 The suction often does the trick to loosen the clog and allow it to wash out through the system.
-If you attempt to plunge the drain and the clog persists, you should call a professional plumber for fast and easy clog removal services.
+However, suppose you attempt to plunge the drain, and the clog persists.
+In that case, you should call a professional plumber for fast and easy clog removal services.

-To schedule your annual drain cleaning services, call Genmor Plumbing, Inc. For service in San Jose, CA, call 408-215-4612 today.
+To schedule your annual drain cleaning services, call Genmor Plumbing, Inc. For assistance in San Jose, CA, call 408-215-4612 today.